jhjhong/m-Meta-AMPfinder/README.md

 ## Install Development Version
 ### Install Dependencies
 The following dependencies are required.
-- python 3.6
+- python 3.8
+- Biopython 1.79
+- Fastp 0.23.0
+- megahit 1.2.9
+- Spades 3.15.5
 - BLAST
 - DIAMOND
 - Prodigal 2.6.3
-- Biopython1.73
+- modlamp 4.2.1
-- filetype 1.0.0+
+- scikit-learn 0.24.1
 - pytest 3.0.0+
-- pandas 0.15.0+
-- seaborn 0.8.1+
-- pyfaidx 0.5.4.1+
-- pyahocorasick 1.1.7+

 ### Install AMPfinder

-We have already integrate the environment in `conda_env.yaml`. execute `conda env create --file conda_env.yaml` to install packages required in a new created `AVPIden` conda env.
+We have already integrate the environment in `conda_env.yaml`. execute `conda env create --file conda_env.yaml` to install packages required in a new created `AMPfinder` conda env.

-Enter the enviornment with `conda activate macpfinder` before further executions.
+Enter the enviornment with `conda activate AMPfinder` before further executions.

-**Note**: Please ensure that all dependencies are installed before using mACPfinder
+**Note**: Please ensure that all dependencies are installed before using AMPfinder

 ### Usage
 #### Construct Database
 We provide a JSON format file, **ampfinder_210729.json**, which contains AMP sequences from [dbAMP](https://awi.cuhk.edu.cn/~dbAMP/ "dbAMP").
 You can directly use this file and run the following command to construct the database.

-`python makedatabase.py database -i ampfinder_210729.json`
+`macpfinder load --input_json ampfinder_210729.json`

-Then you will see the following files in your directory.
+Then you will see the following files in your directory of `db/`.
-- protein_all.db.pin
+- _data/proteindb.fsa
-- protein_all.db.phr
+- _db/protein_all.db.pin
-- protein_all.db.psq
+- _db/protein_all.db.phr
-- protein_all.db.dmnd
+- _db/protein_all.db.psq
-- database.fasta
+- _db/protein_all.db.dmnd

 #### Running AMPfinder